 The counselors oversee the standardized testing program (High School Placement Test [HSPT], PreACT [practice ACT], PSAT [practice SAT]), the ACT and all AP exams.

 MORE Guidance Services

-The Guidance Department schedules guest speakers to inform and educate students on topics such as Drug and Alcohol Abuse, Internet safety, Safe environment (sexual abuse prevention) and Suicide prevention.
+The Guidance Department schedules guest speakers to inform and educate students on topics such as Drug and Alcohol Abuse, Internet safety, Safe environment (sexual abuse prevention) and Suicide prevention, and Mental Health Awareness.